 Have I painted too bleak a picture?
 Mayotte is beautiful, definitely.
 The people are friendly, yes.
 The lagoon is one of the best in the world for diving.
 If you’re bored with the beach, the Naturalists’ Association propose walks inland, where you’ll learn about animals and plants.

 The problems, no doubt, are no greater than what you might find in the suburbs of Paris or Marseilles, and violent crime, though increasing, is still rare.
 But it’s a small place, and as soon as a few mzungus get together, the talk inevitably takes a negative turn.
 A burglary here, an assault there, clashes between rival gangs of schoolkids.
 So much as you’d like to live in the postcard, you only have to look on the other side to see that for all its charm, there’s an underlying tension that’s disturbing.
 And not even the turtles can alter that.

 Curtis Bausse is a writer living in France – the island of Mayotte France.
-As well as novels he writes daily on his blog Journey of a Blogvelist where you can find out more about this distant and remote part of France.
+As well as novels he writes his blog where you can find out more about this distant and remote part of France.
 He can also be found on Twitter.
 All photos are provided by Curtis.